kvietmeier/scripts/README.md

 ---

 Various scripts I have written for projects.

-The OpenStack scripts werecrrated for a Cinder project they are for displaying functionality more than being useful for practical work.
+The OpenStack scripts were created for a Cinder project.
+They are for displaying functionality more than being useful for practical work.